NorESMhub/NorESM/doc/diagnostics/flexpart-noresm.rst

 inputfile/program files defining the grid used in NorESM2 updated (grid_atm_288x192.nc)

-Speciesdefinition in namelist format, introduction of command line parameters
+speciesdefinition in namelist format, introduction of command line parameters

 Precalculated examples
 ============

-Based on CMIP6 simulations from NorESM2 backward calculations for a BC tracer has been established, the results can be viewed here: https://niflheim.nilu.no/SabinePY/INES.py
+Based on CMIP6 simulations from NorESM2 backward calculations for a BC tracer as well as a passive tracer has been established.
+The receptors for the simulations are 4 different Arctic stations and the model has been run until 2100 showing weekly footprints of the air masses origin at this stations.
+The results can be viewed here: https://niflheim.nilu.no/SabinePY/INES.py